BloomBooks/bloom-player/README-advanced.md

 The display of the book will automatically grow to be as large as will fit in the given space.
 If the book can rotate, it will pick an orientation depending on whether the window is wider then it is tall.
 If the book has special behaviors, such as motion/animation when in landscape mode, they will be triggered based on the chosen orientation.

 `Bloom-player` is designed to be published using `npm` so as to be readily available to a variety of clients.
-The published version includes both `dest/bloomPlayer.js` and `dest/bloomPlayer.min.js`, as well as an un-minified version of the code and some mp3 files used for responding to comprehension questions.
-There is also a file simpleComprehensionQuiz.js, but this is needed only for books containing an obsolete kind of comprehension questions.
+The published version includes both `dist/bloomPlayer-HASH.js`, as well as some mp3 files used by activities.

 We deliberately require this component to be used in an `iframe` so that the containing web page is safe from any scripts that might get embedded in Bloom books.
 For this reason `bloom-player` deliberately manipulates (with `React`) the body of its HTML document.